Coolis1362/Python-Intro-For-GitHub-Newbies/README.md

 # Python

-In This Branch We Will Be Learning how To print "Hello World!"
-In Python.
+In This Branch We Will Be Learning how to make fuctions In python